Decoupling multi-phase superconductivity from normal state ordering in CeRh$_2$As$_2$

-In our experiments so far, insufficient sample homogeneity and broadening of features in magnetic field prevented us from reliably tracking the QDW phase boundary close to the multicritical point.
-As illustrated in Fig.~\ref{fig1}, large scatter of the \To\ points leaves an ambiguity regarding the value of $H$ at which the $T_{\mathrm{0}}(H)$ and $T_{\mathrm{c}}(H)$ lines meet.
+In our experiments so far, insufficient sample homogeneity and broadening of features in magnetic field prevented us from reliably tracking Phase I boundary close to the multicritical point.
 Progress on this front therefore demands samples of higher quality.

-Here, we report a detailed study of specific heat and electrical resistivity of higher quality single crystals of \CRA\ with ${T_{\mathrm{c}}=0.31\,\mathrm{K}}$ and ${T_{\mathrm{0}}=0.48\,\mathrm{K}}$, which exhibit much clearer signatures of the phase transitions.
-From these, we produce a more detailed $T$-$H$ phase diagram of \CRA\ and demonstrate that the QDW phase boundary line meets the $T_{\mathrm{c}}(H)$ line at around 6\,T --- a significantly larger field than $H^{*}$.
-At the same time, we do not observe any signatures of \To\ above 6\,T within the SC2 phase, yet sudden disappearance of the QDW state at the SC2 phase boundary would go against thermodynamic principles.
+Here, we report a detailed study of specific heat and electrical resistivity of higher quality single crystals of \CRA\ with \Tc\ = 0.31\,K and \To\, = 0.48\,K, which exhibit much clearer signatures of the phase transitions.
+We refine the $T$-$H$ phase diagram of \CRA\ and demonstrate that Phase I boundary meets the SC state at around 6\,T --- a significantly larger field than $H^{*}$ --- thus decoupling the SC1-SC2 switching and the presence of Phase I. We do not observe any signatures of \To\ above 6\,T within the SC2 phase, yet sudden disappearance of Phase I at the SC2 phase boundary would go against thermodynamic principles.
+We also do not detect any signatures of magnetic transition within the SC states.